jc-juarez/lazarus_data_store/README.md

 # ☄️ Lazarus Data Store

-Lazarus DS is a high-performance object store with an HTTP API.
+Lazarus Data Store is a high performance object container data store HTTP server implemented in C++ for GNU/Linux.
-It’s designed for **speed, persistence, and simplicity**, built in C++ on top of RocksDB.
+It’s designed for **speed, persistence, and simplicity**, built on top of RocksDB.

 ---